Featured Items

 Duration of immunity may differ depending on the type of vaccine.
 Waning of protection seems to be faster for inactivated virus vaccines (Sinopharm, Sinovac) than for adenoviral-vector vaccines (Janssen and AstraZeneca-Oxford) or for mRNA vaccines (Pfizer and Moderna).

 Follow-up studies in vaccinated cohorts point to a waning of antibody levels over the 6 months following vaccination .
-In addition, omicron has a greater capacity to evade anibodies generated by the original vaccine, .
+In addition, Omicron subvariants have a greater capacity to evade anibodies generated by the original vaccine, .

-For these reasons, a first booster was recommended for everyone after the arrival of Omicron (early 2022), and now a second booster is being offered (preferably with Omicron-adapted vaccines), starting with the elderly and most vulnerable populations.
+For these reasons, a first booster was recommended for everyone after the arrival of Omicron (early 2022), and later a second booster was offered (preferably with Omicron-adapted vaccines), starting with the elderly and most vulnerable populations.

-It is important to point out that, despite the decline in antibody levels, memory B cells and T cells induced by two doses of vaccine remain stable, which explains why protection against severe disease and death remains high for all vaccines, even against Omicron and its subvariants.
+It is important to point out that, despite the decline in antibody levels, memory B cells and T cells induced by two doses of vaccine remain stable, which explains why protection against severe disease and death remains relatively high for all vaccines, even against new Omicron subvariants.
+Even so, a booster dose is recommended to reduce the probability of getting infected, particularly among the most at-risk populations and/or in case of a new variant with greater capacity to evade previous immunity.

 Publishing date: 16 December 2021.